SimonJHudson/microsoft-365-community/Community/principles-of-communication.md

 #### Timeliness and Urgency

 Communication should be done at proper time and with the appropriate level of impact and urgency, to ensure that messages can be understood and acted upon to achieve their objective.
 It should be possible to differentiate Urgent and Import information and understand the time scale for any actions.
 There should be confidence that communication reaches their audience when intended.
+It should be possible to easily find previous communications.

 #### Importance of Feedback